Synthetixio/synthetix-node/README.md

 ### Manual Installation
 Download the macOS app from the [Latest release page](https://github.com/Synthetixio/snx-node/releases/latest).
 (Windows and Linux versions are in development.)
 Select the ARM64 version if you are using a Mac with [Apple silicon](https://support.apple.com/en-us/HT211814).

 Unzip and copy SynthetixNode to your Applications folder.
+There will be no pop-up to do so.
+Make sure to move it manually before proceeding to the next step.

-Because of the latest MacOS security policies it is no longer possible to execute unsigned apps, so you should clear quarantine flag from the app before running it:
+Due to the latest MacOS security policies, it is no longer possible to execute unsigned apps.
+Therefore, you should clear the quarantine flag from the app before running it.
+Run the following command in terminal:
 ```sh
 xattr -d com.apple.quarantine /Applications/SynthetixNode.app
 ```